jasonsturges/vite-npm-package/README.md

-# vite-npm-package
+# Vite JavaScript NPM Package

-Vite JavaScript library npm package template
+Scaffold JavaScript npm packages using this template to bootstrap your next library.

 Versions of this template:
 - [Vite TypeScript library npm package](https://github.com/jasonsturges/vite-typescript-npm-package)